 All refunds due will be made within 45 days of the student's effective withdrawal date or cancellation.
-The Institution refund calculation will be based on the scheduled days of class attendance.
+The Institution refund calculation will be based on scheduled contact hours of class attendance through the last date of attendance.
+Leaves of absence, suspensions, and school holidays will not be counted as part of the scheduled class attendance.
 The last date of actual attendance is used in calculating any refund amount.
 If a student completes the total hours of the program in less calendar time than that published, the contracted tuition shall be fully earned by the Institution upon the date of completion, and the student will not be entitled to any refund due to earlier completion.